GiocomoLab/Sosa_Plitt_Giocomo_2024/README.md

 * Python 3.8.5 (via conda, see below)

 ## Installation

+Expected installation time: ~30 minutes, depending on speed of virtual environment set-up with conda.

 ### Environment set-up
 * tested on anaconda version 2020.11, conda 4.10.3
 * to check these, use `conda --version` and `conda list anaconda$`